Creative learning and well-being grounded in visual storytelling

 Andrea Passarella is a contemporary visual storyteller and educator with over 20 years of experience in photography, arts education, and contemplative pedagogy.

-She blends photography with mindful practice, guiding students and creative learners of all ages to make intentional choices, take creative risks, and develop a visual language that is both technically strong and personally meaningful.
+She blends photography with reflective practice, guiding students and creative learners of all ages to make intentional choices, take creative risks, and develop a visual language that is both technically strong and personally meaningful.

 From studying with renowned photographer Mary Ellen Mark in the neighborhoods of Oaxaca to leading workshops in Los Angeles and conducting research in higher education, Andrea’s work has unfolded across classrooms, studios, and community spaces, where relationships, presence, and trust shape the learning experience — an approach reflected in Mark’s observation: